wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 If there are any errors, correct them and click 'VALIDATE FORM' again.

-Making sure you have no errors and that you get a pop-up indication your form has been validated:
+Make sure you have no errors and that you get a pop-up indicating your form has been validated:

 <img alt="Metadata Editor: validation success" src="/../assets/img/wis2box-metadata-validation-success.png" width="800">